odeskvaibhav/Pharma/README.md

 2. npm start
 3. open http://localhost:8080/

+PS: There is no need to setup the API locally.
+All origins are allowed at the server side.

 For Production build:
 1. npm run build-prod
 2. Then the production build will be ready in /public folder.